by Freddy Tran Nager, Founder of Atomic Tango + Marketing Analyst…

 So how does Ace Metrix define “effective”?

 The firm surveyed 500+ Americans and asked them to rate TV ads based on the attributes of Persuasion, Likeability, Information, Attention, Change, Relevance, Desire, and Watchability.
 Here are 3 reasons why the survey alone is worthless:

 - Surveys put consumers in unnatural circumstances, asking them to pay close attention to an ad.
-A more relevant study would find out how consumers respond to everyday casual exposure to ads over time.
-Do they even remember ever seeing those ads?
+A more relevant study would measure casual exposure to ads over time.
+Do consumers even remember ever seeing those ads?
 The effectiveness of certain ads changes over repeat exposures.
-You might not care for an ad the first time you see it — you might be in a bad mood, or just not in the mood for shopping — but if you see it repeatedly, you might finally buy the product, or you could come to hate the ad.
-According to real scientific research conducted by Professor Byron Sharp and his cohorts at the Ehrenberg-Bass Institute, advertising serves to refresh the memory about a brand.
-That means ad effectiveness should be measured over time, not in one-shot quick-thought surveys.
+You might not care the first time you see one — you could be feeling out of sorts or just not in a shopping mood — but if you see the ad repeatedly, you might finally buy the product or come to hate it.
+According to real scientific research conducted by Professor Byron Sharp, advertising serves to refresh the memory about a brand.
+That means researchers should study ad effectiveness over time, not in one-shot, knee-jerk-response surveys.

 - Consumers don’t always respond truthfully or accurately to surveys, particularly if they feel put on the spot and want to impress the researcher — or just themselves.
-That’s why focus groups can’t be trusted, and why the most accurate research is based on actual market results.
+That’s why marketers shouldn’t trust focus groups, and should study actual market results (like sales).